gabrielle-skelton/app-development/tab-layout.md

 ---

-### Try This: Insert 3 Fragments
+### Insert 3 Fragments
-We have 3 tabs on our layout.
-Therefore, we will need 3 fragments.
+There are 3 tabs on this layout.
+Therefore, you will need 3 fragments.
 1. Select `File` &rarr; `New` &rarr; `Fragment` &rarr; `Fragment (Blank)`.
 2. The `Fragment Name` will be **GeneralFragment**.
 3. You can delete everything in **GeneralFragment.java**, except for the `onCreateView()` method: